szczyglis-dev/py-gpt/README.md

 - `Indexes`: List of created indexes.

-- `Auto-index DB in real time`: Enables conversation context auto-indexing.
+- `Vector Store`: Vector store in use (vector database provided by Llama-index).

+- `Vector Store (**kwargs)`: Arguments for vector store (api_key, index_name, etc.).

 - `Recursive directory indexing`: Enables recursive directory indexing, default is False.

 - `Replace old document versions in the index during re-indexing`: If enabled, previous versions of documents will be deleted from the index when the newest versions are indexed, default is True.

-- `Vector Store`: Vector store in use (vector database provided by Llama-index).

 - `Excluded file extensions`: File extensions to exclude if no data loader for this extension, separated by comma.

-- `Vector Store (**kwargs)`: Arguments for vector store (api_key, index_name, etc.).

-- `Additional online data loaders`: List of online data loaders from Llama Hub to use.
-Only for Python version, will not work in compiled version.
+- `Additional keyword arguments (**kwargs) for data loaders`: Additional keyword arguments, such as settings, API keys, for the data loader.
+These arguments will be passed to the loader; please refer to the Llama-index or LlamaHub loaders reference for a list of allowed arguments for the specified data loader.

+- `Auto-index DB in real time`: Enables conversation context auto-indexing.

+* `ID of index for auto-indexing`: Index to use if auto-indexing of conversation context is enabled.

 - `DB (ALL), DB (UPDATE), FILES (ALL)`: Index the data – batch indexing is available here.